idlesign/django-dev/README.rst

 *Tools to facilitate application development for Django*

-This console utility allows for those who have more than one Django reusable application to maintain.
+Console utility for those who have more than one Django reusable application to maintain.

 It allows certain actions to be done in batch mode over all you apps.